project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

  **NOTE**: If the variable `player_tenant_dir` is commented, the volume will not be mounted and customizations will not be loaded.

 - Create the above folder (e.g. /data/extensions/tenant) on all the docker swarm nodes.
 Permissions of the folder should be `mode=0775`,`user=root` and `group=root`.
-- This [wiki]() contains the instructions to deploy custom home pages and images.

 ### Deploying Sunbird services